-The initiation archetype is where character undergoes several quests in order to pass the comfort zone and its immaturity to the whole new of life in adulthood.
-Initiation archetype most commonly consists of three distinct phases, and these phases are what called as hero journey.
+The initiation $\operatorname{archetyp}{\varepsilon}$ is where character undergoes several quests in order to pass the comfort zone and its immaturity to the whole new of life in adulthood.
+Initiation archetype most commonly consists of three distinct phases, and these phases are what called as here journey.

 - a.
 Separation.
-This phase is the separation between a hero with his ordinary life and his journey. - b.
+This phase is the separation between a here with his ordinary life and his journey. - b.
 Transformation.
-It is where the hero gets a taste for his own adventure.This is where the battle and the quests take place in order to form the hero.
+It is where the herc gets a taste for his own adventure.
+This is where the battle and the quests take place in order to form the hero.
 This stage is also called as the initiation stage. - c.
 Return.
-This last phase is the time when the hero goes back to the society bringing his reward which can be victory or failure.
+This last phase is the time when the herc goes back to the society bringing his reward which can be victory or failure.

-As explained above that there is a theory which called hero journey from the main theory of archetypal.
-Although Carl Jung is one of the main experts of this literary approach, this research will not use his theory.
-Instead, this research will mainly use the theory of hero's journey by another famous expert, Joseph Campbell.
+As explained above that there is ε theory which called hero journey from the main theory of archetypal.
+Although Carl Jung is on ε of the main experts of this literary approach, this research will not use his theory.
+Instead, this research will mainly use the theory of hero's journey by another famous expert, Joseph

+Campbell.